aboutcode-org/tracecode-toolkit/README.rst

 License
 =======

-* Apache-2.0 with an acknowledgement required to accompany the delta output.
+* Apache-2.0 with an acknowledgement required to accompany the tracecode output.

 See the NOTICE file for more details.